 I often serve macaroni cheese with sausages, but it’s honestly perfect just as it is.

-- 1 small pumpkin or one butternut squash peeled and chopped into small dice
+- 1 small pumpkin or one butternut squash, peeled and chopped into small dice

 - One tablespoon olive oil

-- Salt and pepper
+- Salt and freshly ground black pepper

-- 400 g Macaroni
+- 400g Macaroni

 - For the sauce:

-- 50 g butter
+- 50g butter

-- 25 g flour
+- 25g flour

-- 1 tsp wholegrain or Dijon mustard
+- 2 teaspoons wholegrain or Dijon mustard

-- 1/2 tsp salt
+- 1/2 tsp fine salt

-- 250 g mature cheddar cheese grated plus 50g for the topping
+- 250g mature cheddar cheese, grated plus 50g for the topping

-Place the pumpkin and fresh thyme in a roasting tin, drizzle the olive oil and a little salt and pepper over.
+- Place the pumpkin and fresh thyme in a roasting tin, drizzle the olive oil and a little salt and pepper over.
 Roast for 25-30 minutes or until the pumpkin is tender but not mushy.

-Melt the butter in a medium saucepan.
+- Melt the butter in a medium saucepan.
 Add the flour and stir with a wooden spoon.
 Cook the roux for a minute or two, then remove from the heat.
 Switching to a hand whisk, slowly add the milk, whisking well after each addition.

-Pour your drained pasta and roasted pumpkin into the sauce, stirring to mix everything together.
+- Place the drained pasta and roasted pumpkin into the sauce, stirring to mix everything together.
 Pour into a large heatproof dish and sprinkle over the remaining 50g cheese.
 Place under a hot grill until the cheese has melted and the top is bubbling.